 4. Search for potential plan discounts

 Different providers offer different discounts, which can help you save money on your monthly bill.
 A few possible ways to save include savings for automatic payments and employer-based discounts.
-If your budget is tight, a discount can mean the difference between a proper phone plan or a prepaid phone that you must refill each month.
+If your budget is tight, a discount can mean the difference between a proper phone plan or prepaid phones that you must refill each month.

 5. Once you switch, confirm the cancellation of your line on your family plan.